pereirarodrigo/pereirarodrigo/README.md

 ## Interests

 As a reinforcement learning researcher, I'm focused on (and research about) topics that are either part of, or related, to this subfield of machine learning.
-The following topics are the ones I most frequently work with:
+I often make use of the excellent [ViZDoom](https://github.com/mwydmuch/ViZDoom) platform to conduct my research, with the following topics being the ones I most frequently work with:

 * Actor-critic methods;
-* Imitation learning;
 * Intrinsic motivation;
 * Transfer learning.

 ## Contact information